exo-lang/exo-lang.github.io/index.md

 # Publications & Learning More

+Try running Exo on the [compiler exploror][godbolt]!

 A more in-depth tutorial on using Exo to develop kernels for custom hardware accelerators is available [here](./tutorial.html).
 The gist of Exo's design principles and features is summarized in the [design doc].
 [Scheduling examples][examples] shows how Exo can be used in more realistic optimization scenarios, and [documentation][exo-docs] details all features of Exo.